Digital Marketing Agency | SEO, Paid Social & PPC

 To ensure clarity and avoid ambiguity in ranking, a page must distinctly convey its subject matter.

-Pedro Dias, a former Google employee, articulated in a direct conversation, “Keywords, the foundational elements, are not obsolete; they are the building blocks upon which we construct.
-It remains just as important as ever to implement these fundamentals effectively.”
+Pedro Dias, a former Google employee, said in a candid conversation, “Keywords, the foundational elements, are not dead; they are what we build on top of.
+We must continue to use those fundamentals just as skillfully as ever.”

-Pedro further elaborated, stating, “Google has integrated machine learning on top of these fundamentals to deliver results that consider the more subtle nuances of search queries.”
+Pedro further expounded, “Google has layered machine learning on top of those fundamentals to return results that address subtler shades of meaning for whatever query has been entered.”

-As articulated by Ammon Johns, “Search engines now prioritize semantic search and entities.
-To illustrate, if you search for ‘History of Munchen,’ Google not only recognizes the misspelling of ‘MÜNCHEN’ but is also likely to predominantly display results featuring the more common ‘Munich’ keyword in their titles and snippets.
+As Ammon Johns says: “The search engines have moved through keyword-centric to semantic search and on to entities.
+Thus, for example, a search for ‘History of Munchen,’ Google recognizes not only the spelling mistake of ‘MÜNCHEN’ but is also likely to primarily show results with the more common ‘Munich’ keyword phrase in their titles and descriptions.

 RankBrain

-This plays a pivotal role in the process of refining rankings, as Google endeavours to furnish the most pertinent results for each query.
-Moreover, it empowers Google to yield results for inquiries that have no prior search history.
+This goes a lot into helping tune the rankings, with Google striving to show the most relevant results for every query.
+Moreover, it helps Google to yield results for inquiries that have no prior search history.

 In the pre-RankBrain era, Google lacked the ability to comprehend synonyms and would return strictly literal interpretations of search terms.
 As stated by Google, “Before we harnessed advanced AI, our systems simply matched words.
 For instance, if you searched for ‘pziza’ – unless a page included that exact misspelling, you’d likely need to rephrase the search with the correct spelling to locate a nearby pizza place… Now, thanks to advanced machine learning, our systems can more instinctively identify when a word seems amiss and propose a potential correction.